How to Fix Samsung T7 Shield Error 0x80071AC3 (Volume is Dirty)

 The Samsung T7 Shield is widely regarded as one of the most reliable external SSDs for creative professionals.
 Its durability and transfer speeds make it a go-to for field work.
 However, even the most robust hardware can encounter file system errors.
 One of the most frustrating issues is Error 0x80071AC3: "The volume is dirty."

-When this error pops up, Windows essentially locks the drive to prevent further data corruption.
-You might find yourself unable to copy, move, or even open your critical files.
-In this guide, we will walk you through the professional IT troubleshooting process to fix this error and prevent it from happening again.
+When this error pops up, Windows locks the drive to prevent further data corruption.
+You might find yourself unable to copy, move, or open your critical files.
+In this guide, we walk you through the professional IT troubleshooting process to fix this error and secure your data.

 What Causes Error 0x80071AC3?